Frequently Asked QuestionsIf you're wondering, chances are someone else has asked the same question.

 Click each question to reveal the answer.

-Regardless of when you paid your 2016 KBF Membership dues, it expires on December 31, 2016.
-It is a “2016” membership, after all.
-In December we’ll send out emails or text messages to all 2016 KBF Members who have not yet re-upped for 2017 to invite them to renew.
+Regardless of when you paid your 2019 KBF Membership dues, it expired on December 31, 2019.
+It was a “2019” membership, after all.
+We invite all 2019 KBF Members to invite them to renew for 2020 or to become KBF Lifetime Members.

 Is there a KBF Lifetime Membership